 Appeared close to the official dinosaur skeletons at the steps leading to the Brussels Natural History Museum.
-The Pencil artist has a record of making tributes to other street artists.
-Dinosaur pencils
+The street artist known as Creons has a record of making tributes to other street artists.
+In this case they are paying tribute to Bonom whom has had many dinosaur pieces throughout Brussels, but sadly many have now been lost..

 Brussels